Instructional design =

 - Best practice: provide only the necessary information for the user to complete their work and move on to the next step.
 Do they need to be warned about a common mistake or potential issue?
 Give them a warning in the particular step of the process.
 Not before and not after.

 Avoid training for training’s sake.
 Most of us learn by doing.
-That’s why the best training materials are task-oriented.
+That’s why the best training materials are also meant for on-the-job usage, with a focus on being as task-oriented as possible.

 - Example: an operator needs to learn how to clean a machine.